 Yes!
 Please check the Terms & Conditions, section Compensation And Contractual Relationship, for more information.

 After the program, Fellows are expected to apply for competitive research grants and raise the funds required to develop the need-driven research projects that they have defined during the program.
-These research proposals are planned to be conducted with strong consortiums formed after the program – Faculty might volunteer to mentor the process.
-In addition, Catalyst Europe organizers are constantly raising funds to facilitate the transition of Fellows from project plan definition to actual research project execution.
+These research proposals are planned to be conducted with strong consortiums formed after the program – Catalyst Faculty mentor the process and help fellows generate opportunities.
+Catalyst Europe organizers are constantly raising funds to facilitate the transition of Fellows from project plan definition to actual research project execution.

 This program is not designed to help you progress on an existing project or idea, but to help you leverage your knowledge and experience to initiate new research projects with high translational potential in collaboration with strong international partners.
 The program is designed to guide you in a process to discover and validate meaningful unmet clinical needs and plan a winning research project proposal, while surrounding yourself (and develop relationships) with all the stakeholders that may increase the translational success probability for your project.

 The Catalyst Europe 2021 program is organized in a way that it is not expected that fellows generate Intellectual Property during the program.
 It would be after the Catalyst Europe 2021 program, and during the execution of the research projects (if fellows execute them), that Intellectual Property would be generated.

 For any hypothetical intellectual property created or enhanced in the course of program activities or afterwards it is important to notice that the participation in the Catalyst Europe program does not, in and of itself, confer on fellows any ownership, license or other interest in or to intellectual property (copyrights, inventions, trademarks, etc.).
 Any intellectual property is generated by fellows as part of their work in the program will be handled in accordance with the institutional policies of the inventor(s).